-My preferred picnic food is usually pulled pork sandwiches, potato salad and some boiled eggs.
+My preferred picnic food is usually pulled pork sandwiches, potato salad and some boiled eggs, or my quick and easy Air Fryer baby potatoes.
 Guess I didn't get the memo about eating light during the summer!
 This time around, I jazzed up the salad with some crispy bacon bits to give it some beautiful crunch and texture.
 I've added some finely chopped red onions to the salad, but you could add some chopped celery as well.

 A few tips for cooking potatoes for salads: